 Speaking: Talking to others to convey information effectively.

 Service Orientation: Actively looking for ways to help people.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Coordination: Adjusting actions in relation to others’ actions.

 In 2016, there was an estimated number of 2,955,200 jobs in the United States for Registered Nurse.
 New jobs are being produced at a rate of 14.8% which is above the national average.
 The Bureau of Labor Statistics predicts 438,000 new jobs for Registered Nurse by 2026.
-Due to new job openings and attrition, there will be an average of 203,700 job openings in this field each year.
+The BLS estimates 203,700 yearly job openings in this field.

 The states with the most job growth for Registered Nurse (RN) are Arizona, Utah, and Colorado.
 Watch out if you plan on working in Rhode Island, Wisconsin, or Connecticut.
 These states have the worst job growth for this type of profession.

 The salary for Registered Nurses ranges between about $50,800 and $106,530 a year.